 The group’s vision is to support Arch’s goal of achieving gender balance in leadership roles over time through a combination of targeted actions focused on networking, mentoring and ally engagement.
-The group’s mission is to drive career advancement for women at Arch.
+The group’s mission: To drive career advancement for women at Arch.

-The network, according to AWAN Co-Chair Barbara Rizzi, aims to recognize the value and promote the advancement of women at Arch through a series of initiatives — from educational talks and networking events, to encouraging sponsoring and mentoring, and promoting allyship.
-Barbara, who leads Arch Insurance International’s Claims for Third Party Lines out of the U.K., also says that employee networks are an essential tool for implementing D&I policies in any organization.
-“The network aims to create a fair, equal and transparent workplace where every employee can thrive,” she says.
+According to Barbara Rizzi, also a London-based Co-Chair, the network aims to recognize the unique value and promote the advancement of women at Arch through a series of initiatives — from educational talks and networking events, to sponsoring and mentoring, and promoting allyship.
+Barbara, who leads Arch Insurance International’s Claims for Third Party Lines, said that employee networks are also a mechanism for influencing D&I practices in any organization.
+“The network aims to create a fair, equal and transparent workplace where every employee can thrive,” she said.

-For Nicolas Papadopoulo, President of Arch Capital Group Ltd., CEO of Arch Worldwide Insurance Group and Executive Sponsor of the Women and Allies Employee Network, Arch’s embrace of D&I isn’t just the right thing to do — it also gives the company a strategic advantage.
+For Nicolas Papadopoulo, President of Arch Capital Group Ltd., CEO of Arch Worldwide Insurance Group and Executive Sponsor of the Women and Allies Employee Network, Arch’s embrace of D&I gives the company a strategic advantage.